 District information regarding the COVID-19 pandemic

 In August 2020, the state changed COVID-19 levels per county to "low," "moderate" and "substantial" risk of community transmission, which replaces phases green, yellow and red.
-Learn more about levels of community transmission, here: COVID levels And see the weekly table, here: Table
+The CDC calls it "low," "medium" and "high."
+Learn more about levels of community transmission, here: COVID levels

 Dec.
 11, 2021: The universal masking order for Pennsylvania schools has been lifted by action of the state Supreme Court.
 Based on the district's Health and Safety Plan, a mask-optional protocol will be implemented in its schools, effective immediately.
 Please note that masking on school buses is issued by a federal regulation and is still required.